MadStu/connect-4-plus/README.md

 ### Features Left to Implement

-- Implement a points system based on number of turns
+- Implement a points system based on number of turns.
-- Add a high score board
+- Add a high score board.
-- Add AI that learns and predicts the players next move based on their previous pattern of moves
+- Add AI that learns and predicts the players next move based on their previous pattern of moves.

 ## Testing

 I've tested the code continuously as I've developed it, making sure all functionality works as it should and fix any typos or coding errors as and when they happen.

-I also asked friends and family to play with and try to produce errors or unintended behaviours
+I also asked friends and family to play with and try to produce errors or unintended behaviours.

 ### Validator Testing

 - PEP8
-  - No errors or warnings were returned when passing through [PEP8online.com](http://pep8online.com/)
+  - No errors or warnings were returned when passing through [PEP8online.com](http://pep8online.com/).

 ### Bugs